-Calibration: As no international reference serum exists for antibodies against influenza A, the calibration is performed in relative units (RU).
+Calibration: As no international reference serum exists for antibodies against influenza A viruses, results are provided in the form of ratios which are a relative measure for the concentration of antibodies.

-For every group of tests performed, the extinction values of the calibrators and the relative units and/or ratios determined for the positive and negative controls must lie within the limits stated for the relevant test kit lot.
+For every group of tests performed, the extinction values of the calibrator and the ratios of the positive and negative controls must lie within the limits stated for the relevant test kit lot.
 A quality control certificate containing these reference values is included.
 If the values specified for the controls are not achieved, the test results may be inaccurate and the test should be repeated.

 The activity of the enzyme used is temperature-dependent and the extinction values may vary if a thermostat is not used.
 The higher the room temperature during substrate incubation, the greater will be the extinction values.
 Corresponding variations apply also to the incubation times.
-However, the calibrators are subject to the same influences, with the result that such variations will be largelycompensated in the calculation of the result.
+However, the calibrators are subject to the same influences, with the result that such variations will be largely compensated in the calculation of the result.

-Antigen: The antigen source is provided by inactivated allantois fluid of chicken embryos infected with the "Texas" (H3N2) strain of Influenza A virus, "Singapore" (H1N1) strain of influenza A virus and "California" (H1N1, Porcine Influenza).
+Antigen: The antigen source is provided by inactivated allantois fluid of chicken embryos infected with the "Texas" (H3N2) strain of Influenza A virus, "Singapore" (H1N1) strain of Influenza A virus and "California" (H1N1, Porcine Influenza).